 - Applying makeup

 - Typing a location in your GPS.
-Navigational information should be imputed to your mobile device prior to departure
+You should input navigational information prior to departure.

-A common myth is that if you’re stopped at a red light you can do any of the aforementioned.
-The simple fact is that is just not the case.
-As a driver, you need to be focused on the road at all times…despite being at a red light or not.
+However, a common myth is that if you’re at a stop or red light, that you can do any of the aforementioned.
+The simple fact is that even if you’re at a red light, the above are still illegal.
+As a driver, you need to focus on the road at all times.

-Other common distractions (but won’t issue you a fine) include: drinking coffee, smoking and changing the radio station.
+Other common distractions that won’t issue a fine include: drinking coffee, smoking or changing the radio station.